Xudong-Huang/rcu_list/README.md

 - `is_removed`: Check if the element is removed from the list.
 - `next`: Get the next entry in the list.

+Any write operations like insert/remove on a removed `Entry` would just fail.
+But it's safe to read(deref) the value of a removed `Entry`.

 ### Note
 1. `push_front` has better performance than `push_back`, because it doesn't need to lock the previous element.